bill-ying/image-text-to-word/README.md

-OCR image files from input folder and write the text to a Word document.
+OCR images from input folder and write the text to a Word document using Google's tesseract engine.
+The output word document is generated in the same folder where input images are located.

 Input parameters:
 - input-folder (the folder containing all the image files)